dhoulb/blork/README.md

 Note: Built in checkers like `lower` or `int+` already check the basic type of a value (e.g. string and number), so there's no need to use `string & lower` or `number & int+` — internally the value will be checked twice.
 Spaces around the `&` or `|` are optional.

-`()` parentheses can be used to create a 'grouped type'.
-This is useful to specify an array that allows several types, to make an invert/optional type of several types, or to state an explicit precence order for `&` and `|`.
+`()` parentheses can be used to create a 'grouped type' which is useful to specify an array that allows several types, to make an invert/optional type of several types, or to state an explicit precence order for `&` and `|`.

 ```js
 // Pass.